ku-dml/mol-infer/README.md

 Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
 After many years of research on original graph algorithms for infering molecular structures, we decided to open-source our programs for public use.
+If you found it was useful in your work, please consider citing our paper(s) as well as this GitHub repository.

+## Overview of packages

+We have uploaded our programs on the following packages, where each package is assigned one subfolder.
+All packages have a similar algorithmic structure and consist of four modules.
+However, modules are **NOT** compatible between packages, since they use different algorithms.
+You should think of different packages as different projects.

 **Notice:** Please visit each package for detail.